-The mission of the Sexually Inappropriate Behavioral Remediation (SIBR) program is to treat and prevent sexually inappropriate behavior among adolescents and to address its effects on youth, families and the community.
+The mission of the Sexually Inappropriate Behavioral Remediation (SIBR) program is to prevent sexually inappropriate behavior among adolescents and to address its effects on youth, families and the community.
+The purpose of treatment includes not only the elimination of risk for sexual and/or general recidivism, but also the introduction of positive indicators of health – psychological, social, biological, and/or spiritual.

 The SIBR program serves children from ages eight to 21.
 The average age of adolescents in the program is 14 to 18 and predominately male.